juniorsundarCasual/TGT/vault/volume-5.chapter-319.md

 The man then clapped his hands and exclaimed, "Umm, why don't we start with an introduction?
 I'll start."

-"My name is Guy Larks - as you probably know.
-I "
+"My name is Guy Larks - as you probably already know.
+Before I became a Sect Leader, I was a Teaching Apprentice at the Radiant Academy.
+I failed to meet the assessment criteria and was thus fired from my position.
+In the process, I was also blacklisted from the profession altogether," the Sect Leader narrated.
+While Shuri didn't completely believe everything he said, she did find it weird that he was the least bit affected by the